stayforlong/tombs/README.md

 ### Markers

-The op array constructor hook for zend extensions is used to set reserved memory to a mapped pointer to zend_bool.
+The op array constructor hook for zend extensions is used to set reserved memory to a mapped pointer to bool.
 If the atomic set succeeds, the hook then populates a tomb in the graveyard.

 ### Strings